department-of-veterans-affairs/va.gov-team/products/identity/Products/Request & Support Process/Critical Path.md

 # Request & Support Process Critical Path

-In which we explain each step along the way when a user submits a request to the VA Identity Team
+In which we explain each step along the way when a user submits a request to the VA Identity Team.

+NOTE Steps #2 & #3 will not be in the MVP

 ## 1. Slackbot Invoked By User
 Someone (lets call them the Requestor) goes into the #VSP-Identity Slack channel and invokes our slackbot by typing _/help_

-~~## 2.
-Initial Bot Response~~
+## 2. Initial Bot Response
 Based upon what the user chooses in the slackbot drop-down, the slackbot will respond with a form

-~~## 3.
-Did Initial Response Solve Problem?~~
+## 3. Did Initial Response Solve Problem?
-~~The Requestor evaluates the initial response, and makes a decision as to whether or not the Slackbot's initial response is sufficient to solve their prolbem.~~
+The Requestor evaluates the initial response, and makes a decision as to whether or not the Slackbot's initial response is sufficient to solve their prolbem.
-~~- If so, the matter never gets opened~~.
+- If so, the matter never gets opened.
-~~- If not, they fill out the provided form.~~
+- If not, they fill out the provided form.

 ## 4. Requestor Fills out Form
 At this point, the Requestor fills out the form provided by the Slackbot, and submits it, creating a new ticket.